Zanda Martens: Political career

+Martens joined the SPD in January 2018.
+She was deputy chairwoman of the Arbeitsgemeinschaft für Arbeit (AfA) Düsseldorf from 2019 to 2023 and deputy chairwoman of the SPD subdistrict Düsseldorf from 2021 to 2023.
+She has been the chairwoman of the SPD Düsseldorf since 2023.
+Since March 2021, she has been a member of the state executive committee of SPD North Rhine-Westphalia, her party's regional branch in North-Rhine-Westphalia.

 Martens became a member of the Bundestag in the 2021 elections, representing the Düsseldorf I district.
 In parliament, she has been serving on the Committee on Legal Affairs and chairing its Subcommittee on European Law.
 She is her parliamentary group’s rapporteur on passengers’ rights.

 In addition to her committee assignments, Martens has been an alternate member of the German delegation to the NATO Parliamentary Assembly since 2022.
 In this capacity, she has been serving on the Economics and Security Committee and its Subcommittee on Transition and Development.

 Within her parliamentary group, Martens belongs to the Parliamentary Left, a left-wing movement.

+In the 2021 federal election, Martens stood as the SPD's direct candidate in constituency 106 (Düsseldorf I).
+She received 22.4% of the first votes and entered the German Bundestag via position 28 on the state list of the SPD of North Rhine-Westphalia.
+She is a full member of the Legal Affairs Committee, a deputy member of the Foreign Affairs Committee and chairwoman of the Subcommittee on European Law in the 20th Bundestag.
+She is a member of the 2nd Committee of Inquiry of the 20th legislative period of the German Bundestag.